 USCIS Announces Citizenship and Integration Grant Opportunities

-For additional information on the FY 2011 Citizenship and Integration Grant Program, visit www.uscis.gov/grants or contact the USCIS Office of Citizenship by phone at 202-272-1280 or by e-mail at email@example.com.
+For additional information on the Citizenship and Integration Grant Program for fiscal year 2016, visit www.uscis.gov/grants or email the USCIS Office of Citizenship at firstname.lastname@example.org.